-The purpose of this event is for students to demonstrate their ability to identify herbicide mechanism of action and active ingredient based on symptomology seen on treated plants and selectivity among different species.
-The contest organizer will select 30 herbicide active ingredients (a.i.) from the NCWSS Master Herbicide List maintained by the Resident Education Committee.
-The herbicide identification list will be sent to each participating university, and posted on the NCWSS website.
-It will include the a.i., the chemical family, the WSSA mechanism of action (mode of action) name and WSSA site of action (group number), and the herbicide trade name.
+The purpose of this event is for students to demonstrate their ability to identify herbicide site of action and active ingredient based on symptomology seen on treated plants and selectivity among different species.
+The contest organizer will select 30 herbicide active ingredients (a.i.) from the WSSA-Herbicide Site of Action Classification List (http://wssa.net/wssa/weed/herbicides/).
+Herbicide name, chemical family, WSSA/HRAC code (Group number), and site of action must confirm to this list.
+The herbicide identification list will be posted on the NCWSS website.
+It will include the a.i., the chemical family, the WSSA site of action name and WSSA/HRAC code (group number), and the herbicide trade name.
 In addition, the application timing, the herbicide rate, adjuvants to be used (where applicable) and a list of crops and weeds that may be planted in the herbicide screen will be provided.

 The contest will have 15 herbicide plots with a minimum of 10 plant species.
 Crop and weed species will be planted and treated with herbicides as outlined above.
+Each plant row will be identified to species, and herbicide-tolerant traits, if any, will be indicated.
 Each contestant will identify the herbicide applied to ten plots and each plot will be worth 10 points.
 Five additional plots will be identified to break any ties.
 There can be a control plot in the contest, which must be identified as a control.
 A herbicide may be used more than once in the event plots.

-Students competing on graduate student teams will receive 5 points for the correct common name, 3 points for the correct herbicide family, and 2 points for the correct mechanism of action and/or group number.
-Students competing on undergraduate student teams will receive 10 points for the correct mechanism of action and/or group number.
+Students competing on graduate student teams will receive 5 points for the correct common name, 3 points for the correct herbicide family, 1 point for the correct site of action, and 1 point for group number.
+Students competing on undergraduate student teams will receive 5 points for the correct site of action and 5 points for group number.
 Students competing as undergraduate individuals on graduate teams will be scored like graduate students for the team score, and as undergraduate students for the individual competition.
 For undergraduate students, correct common name will be used only as a tiebreaker.